Passiflora x Lady Margaret

 Also known as: Lady Margaret Passionvine

-Lady Margaret Passion vine has 3 inch, large maroon flowers that are arranged in unbelievably intricate and fantastical layer.
-This vine gets a fresh start each spring, so it never get to big or ungainly.
+Lady Margaret Passion vine has 3 inches, large maroon flowers that are arranged in unbelievably intricate and fantastical layer.
+This vine gets a fresh start each spring, so it never gets too big or ungainly.
 It has tendrils for climbing, but it’s often found sprawling along the ground, where it seems to bloom and grow just as well.
 The fruit is a pale yellow, 2 inches long in the early autumn.
-The root system is deep any may colonize to form a ground cover.
-Native of South America, Hybrid between American native Passiflora incarnata and Passiflora coccinea.
+The root system is deep and may colonize to form a ground cover.
+A native of South America, Hybrid between American native Passiflora incarnata and Passiflora coccinea.

 Please beware that parts of this plant may be toxic if ingested.